wrljet/hercules-helper/README.md

 ## hyperion-buildall.sh

-This script will perform a complete build of Hercules and its external packages, plus Regina Rexx, and run all the automated tests, and optionally install.
+This script will perform a complete build of Hercules and its external packages, plus Regina Rexx, run all the automated tests, and optionally install.

 ```
 usage="usage: $(basename "$0") [-h|--help] [-t|--trace] [-v|--verbose] [--install] [--sudo]